 Income

 Each person hash has an income hash which offers the chance to give more details about income that can be used to calculate the Modified Adjusted Gross Income (MAGI).
-All amounts are expressed as monthly amounts:
+All amounts are expressed as annual amounts:

-Monthly Income: person’s gross monthly income.
-Integer

 Wages, Salaries, Tips: person’s income from work.
 Integer

 Taxable Interest: person’s interest that is subject to taxation.
 Integer